Strong convergence of an adaptive time-stepping Milstein method for SDEs with monotone coefficients: Introduction

 It was pointed out in \cite{wang2013tamed} that, because the Euler-Maruyama and Euler-Milstein methods coincide in the additive noise case, and as a consequence of the analysis in \cite{hutzenthaler2011strong}, an explicit Milstein scheme over a uniform mesh cannot converge in ${L}_p$ to solutions of \eqref{eq:true}.
 We propose here an adaptive variant of the explicit Milstein method that achieves strong ${L}_2$ convergence of order one to solutions of \eqref{eq:true}.
 As an immediate consequence of this, in the case of additive noise an adaptive Euler-Maruyama method also has ${L}_2$ convergence of order one.
-To prove our convergence result it is essential to introduce a new variant of the admissible class of timestepping strategies introduced in \cite{kelly2018adaptive,kelly2016adaptive}, which we call path-bounded strategies.
+To prove our convergence result it is essential to introduce a new variant of the admissible class of time-stepping strategies introduced in \cite{kelly2021adaptive,kelly2018adaptive}, which we call path-bounded strategies.

-Several variants on the fixed-step Milstein method have been proposed, see for example the tamed Milstein~\cite{wang2013tamed}, projected and split-step backward Milstein~\cite{Beyn2017}, truncated Milstein~\cite{Guo2018}, and implicit Milstein methods~\cite{HighamMaoSzpruch2013,YaoGan18}, all designed to converge strongly to solutions of SDEs with more general drift and diffusions, such as in \eqref{eq:true}.
-However, all explicit methods of this kind that the authors are aware of have only examined the case where the diffusion coefficients $g_i$ satisfy a commutativity condition.
-By contrast we do not impose this restriction and hence consider the associated Levy areas (see \Cref{lem:levy bound}).
+Several variants on the fixed-step Milstein method have been proposed, see for example the tamed Milstein~\cite{wang2013tamed,KumarSabanis2019}, projected and split-step backward Milstein~\cite{beyn2017stochastic}, truncated Milstein~\cite{Guo2018}, implicit Milstein methods~\cite{HighamMaoSzpruch2013,YaoGan18} and a recent tamed stochastic Runge-Kutta (of order one) method of \cite{gan2020tamed}, all designed to converge strongly to solutions of SDEs with more general drift and diffusions, such as in \eqref{eq:true}.
+However, with few exceptions (see \cite{KumarSabanis2019,beyn2017stochastic}) explicit methods of this kind have only examined the case where the diffusion coefficients $g_i$ satisfies a commutativity condition.
+We do not impose a commutativity restriction and hence must consider the associated L\'evy areas (see Lemma \ref{lem:levy bound}).